-The Appendix contains a table showing the number of statewide new filings by type of case from 2008 to 2017.
-Caseloads in the juvenile division have experienced more changes over a 10-year period than other divisions of the courts of common pleas.
-Overall, the state saw no change in the total number of incoming juvenile cases in 2017 compared to 2016.
-Over the past 10 years, there has been a 27 percent decrease in incoming juvenile cases.
-Significant drivers of that decline were decreases in two of the largest case types - Delinquency and Traffic - which exhibited 10-year declines of 52 and 34 percent, respectively.
-(See Figures 1 and 2).
+The Appendix contains a table showing the number of statewide new filings by type of case from 2009 to 2018.
+Caseloads in the juvenile division experienced more changes over a 10-year period than other divisions of the courts of common pleas.
+Overall, the state saw a 9-percent decline in the total number of incoming juvenile case filings in 2018, compared to 2017.
+Over the past 10 years, there was a 29-percent decrease in the number of incoming juvenile cases.
+Significant drivers of that decline were decreases in two of the largest case types - delinquency and traffic - which exhibited 10year declines of 53 and 37 percent, respectively.
+(See Figures 1 and 2.)

-Figure 3 shows incoming child welfare-related cases consisting of Abuse, Neglect and Dependency cases and Motions for Permanent Custody cases.
-Following a decline in such cases until 2009, the number of incoming cases were relatively stable between 2010 and 2014 and have been increasing steadily since.
-In 2017, there was a total of 24,129 incoming child welfare cases.
-This is an 18 percent increase over 2016.
+Figure 3 shows incoming child welfare-related cases consisting of abuse, neglect and dependency cases, and motions-for-permanent-custody cases.
+The number of incoming child welfare-related cases has climbed since 2014.
+In 2018, there was a total of 24,185 incoming child welfare cases, an increase of 28 percent over 2014.